-This has become an area of interest for researchers; peer influence, attitude toward risk, future orientation and capacity for self-management are all aspects involved in the developing teen and intertwined with their behaviour.
+This has become an area of interest for researchers; peer influence, attitude toward risk, future orientation and capacity for self-management are all aspects involved in the developing teen and intertwined with their behavior.

 Research suggests the majority of violent crimes committed by young offenders are often against other teenagers and this has been evident in the UK, the United States and other countries across the world.
-In Germany and the Netherlands for example, young people between age 15 and 17 were up to four times more likely to be the victim of assault than adults (Pfeiffer, 1998).
+In Germany and the Netherlands for example, young people between age 15 and 17 were up to four times more likely to be the victim of an assault than adults.

 Young men have traditionally been at higher risk of both being the perpetrators and the victims of such assaults.
 Significantly, these trends were not seen in the crime data for adults, suggesting such patterns were not simply due to an increase in overall crime but were specific to juvenile crime.

 Crime and the Teenage Brain